FlowFuse/website/src/blog/2024/11/migrating-from-node-red-to-flowfuse.md

 1. Install the `@flowfuse/nr-tools-plugin` into your Node-RED instance from the Palette Manager, which will help create the snapshots from the Node-RED instance.
 2. Once installed, open the FlowFuse tools tab in the sidebar.
-3. Connect to your FlowFuse account by clicking the "Connect to FlowFuse" button.
+3. Connect to your FlowFuse Cloud account by clicking the "Connect to FlowFuse" button ( If you're migrating to a self-hosted FlowFuse, make sure you configure the plugin with the correct URL.
+For more detailed steps, refer to the [FlowFuse Node-RED Tools plugin Documentation](/docs/migration/node-red-tools/#connecting-to-flowfuse) )
 4. A browser popup will appear asking you to log in to your FlowFuse account.
 Grant permission by clicking "Allow."
 5. After authorization, you’ll see options to select the team and associated instances in the FlowFuse tools tab.
 6. Select the Team and Node-RED instance you want to migrate to or going to use to take snapshots for your device.